 2. Picasso Museum

-A trip to the Museo Picasso should be on your list of what to do in Malaga.
+A trip to the Museo Picasso should be on your list of things to do in Malaga.

 It is located at Palacio de Buenavista and will take you to the different artworks made by distinguished artist and Malaga-born Pablo Picasso.